crashoverride777/swifty-ads/README.md

 # Resize view for banner ads

 In SpriteKit games you normally dont want the view to resize when showing banner ads, however in UIKit apps this might be prefered.
-To resize your views you need to let apple create the Banners by themselves by using the canDisplayBannerAds bool.
+To resize your views (iAds only) you need to let apple create the Banners by themselves by using the canDisplayBannerAds bool.
 You should change the showBannerAd method in IAds.swift so it looks like this

 ```swift
   func showBanner(...) {